 What is Law Enforcement Transcription?

-The law enforcement industry produces a significant amount of audiovisual materials that need to be turned into searchable text to enable more efficient work.
+The law enforcement industry produces a significant amount of audiovisual materials that they need to turn into searchable text to enable more efficient work.

 Examples of Law Enforcement Transcription